XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Account TypeAvailableMain Features

-Standard accountCash or margin, direct market access, no minimum deposit
+Standard accountIndividual cash or margin account; no minimum deposit required

 Islamic accountNot available

-Staking/earn accountNot available; no crypto or earning features
+Staking/earn accountNot available; no crypto staking or yield-earning products

-Cold storage accountNot available; no crypto wallet or cold storage
+Cold storage accountNot available; no crypto custody or wallet services

 Demo account